microsoft/PSRule/docs/authoring/testing-infrastructure.md

 !!!
 Abstract
     This topic covers how to create a rule using YAML, JSON, and PowerShell by example.
-    This example, while fictious is indicative of common testing and validation scenarios for IaC.
+    This example, while fictitious is indicative of common testing and validation scenarios for IaC.

 ## Sample data